cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://ukcensusonline.com/search/'>UK Census Online</a> — Database of deaths, births, and marriages.
 From 1841 to the beginning of the 21st century.
 Only the first and last names can be searched.

-<a name="passwordsemailsphonenumbers"></a>
+<a name="passwords"></a>
-<h1>Passwords, emails, phone numbers</h1>
+<h1>Passwords</h1>
+</br><a href="https://crackstation.net/">CrackStation.net</a> — password hash cracker
 </br><a href="https://leakpeek.com/">Leak peek</a> — by pasword search part of email and site, where this password is used
+</br><a href="https://www.cleancss.com/router-default/">Reference of default settings of different router models (IP, username, password)</a>
+</br><a href='https://many-passwords.github.io/'>Many Passwords</a> — Default passwords for IoT devices and for web applications (for ex.
+MySQL and PostgreSQL admin panels)
+</br><a href='https://github.com/Viralmaniar/Passhunt'>PassHunt</a> — Command line tool for searching of default credentials for network devices, web applications and more.
+Search through 523 vendors and their 2084 default passwords
+</br><a href='http://bugmenot.com'>BugMenot</a> — login and passwords for public accounts in different services

+<a name="emails"></a>
+<h1>Emails</h1>

 </br><a href="https://breachchecker.com/">Breachchecker.com</a> — history of data leaks associated with a particular email address
 </br><a href="http://metricsparrow.com/toolkit/email-permutator/">Metric Sparrow email permulator</a>
 </br><a href='https://snov.io/email-finder'>snov.io email finder</a> — find emails of company employees by domain name.
+</br><a href='https://github.com/WildSiphon/Mailfoguess'>Mailfoguess</a> — tool create a lot of possible local-part from personal information, add domain to all local-part respecting the conditions of creation of mail of these domains and verify these mails
+</br><a href="https://hunter.io/">Hunter.io</a> — can link to an article to find its author and his email address
+</br><a href='https://github.com/sharsil/mailcat'>Mailcat</a> — find existing email addresses by nickname in 22 providers, > 60 domains and > 100 aliases
+</br><a href="https://github.com/khast3x/h8mail">H8mail</a> — email OSINT and breach hunting tool using different breach and reconnaissance services, or local breaches such as Troy Hunt's "Collection1" and the infamous "Breach Compilation" torrent
+</br><a href="https://mailboxlayer.com/">MailBoxLayer API</a> — free api for email adress checking
+</br><a href='https://tools.emailhippo.com/email/'>EmailHippo</a> — Simple free online tool for check the existence of a particular email address and evaluate its reliability on a 10-point scale.
+</br><a href="https://spycloud.com/check-your-exposure/">Spycloud.com</a> — check for a particular email in data leaks.
+Shows how many addresses registered on a particular house have been scrambled
+</br><a href='https://en.gravatar.com/site/check/'>Gravatar check</a> — Just enter email and see what the person's Gravatar avatar looks like.

+<a name="nicknames"></a>
+<h1>Nicknames</h1>

 </br><a href='https://t.me/maigret_osint_bot'>@maigret_osint_bot</a> — check accounts by username on 1500 sites.
 Based on maigret CLI tool
 </br><a href='https://analyzeid.com/username/'>Analyzeid.com Username Search</a> — view "Summary" of accounts found: list of names used, locations, bio, creations dates etc.
 </br><a href='https://github.com/thewhiteh4t/nexfil'>NEXFIL</a> — Search username by 350 social media platforms
-</br><a href='https://github.com/WildSiphon/Mailfoguess'>Mailfoguess</a> — tool create a lot of possible local-part from personal information, add domain to all local-part respecting the conditions of creation of mail of these domains and verify these mails
+</br><a href='https://github.com/CYB3R-G0D/SPY'>Spy</a> — Just another very quick and simple account checker by username (210 sites in list).
+</br><a href="https://github.com/Rog3rSm1th/Profil3r">Profil3r</a> — search for profiles in social networks by nickname
+</br><a href='https://github.com/BLINKING-IDIOT/Aliens_eye'>Aliens eye</a> — Find links to social media accounts in 70 websites by username
+</br><a href='https://github.com/rlyonheart/thorndyke'>Thorndyke</a> — Checks the availability of a specified username on over 200 websites
+</br><a href='https://github.com/soxoj/marple'>Marple</a> — It collect links contains nickname/name/surname in url from Google and DuckDuckGo search results.
+</br><a href="https://github.com/megadose/holehe">Holehe</a> — check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function
+</br><a href='https://github.com/mishakorzik/UserFinder'>UserFinder</a> — tool for finding profiles by username
+</br><a href='https://github.com/snooppr/snoop'></a> — Search users profile by nickname
+</br><a href='https://github.com/d8rkmind/Pyosint'>Pyosint</a> — Search for usenames form a list of 326 websites.
+Scrap a website to extract all links form a given website.
+Automate the search of subdomains of a given domain from diffrent services
+</br><a href='https://datayze.com/alternate-spelling-finder'>Alternate Spelling Finder</a> — When searching for information by name, remember that the same name can be recorded in documents and files very differently, as people of different nationalities perceive sounds differently.
+</br><a href='https://translit.net'>Translit.net</a> — Sometimes it happens that a person's name is written in Cyrillic, but you can find a lot of info about him in Google if you type his transliteration "Ivan Ivanov".
+This tool will come in handy when working with Russian, Belarusian, Ukrainian, Armenian names
+</br><a href='https://seintpl.github.io/NAMINT/'>NAMINT</a> — Enter first, middle (or nickname) and last name, and press Go! to see possible search patterns and links (Google, Yandex, Facebook, Twitter, Linkedin and others social media)

+<a name="phonenumbers"></a>
+<h1>Phone numbers</h1>
 </br><a href='https://www.loc.gov/collections/united-states-telephone-directory-collection/'>USA Telephone Directory Collection</a> — 3512 of paper "yellow" and "white" pages available for download in PDF published from 1887 to 1987
 </br><a href='http://www.oldphonebook.com/'>Oldphonebook</a> — USA phonenumbers database from 1994 to 2014
 </br><a href='https://github.com/s41r4j/phomber'>Phomber</a> — Get information about phone number with command line.
+</br><a href="https://numverify.com/">Numverify API</a> — free api for global phone number lookup and validation
+</br><a href='https://github.com/Lexxrt/FireFly'>FireFly</a> — Get information about phone number using Numverify API

+<a name="universalcontactsearch"></a>
+<h1>Universal Contact Search and Leaks Search</h1>

 </br><a href='https://github.com/TheRealDalunacrobate/DaProfiler'>DaProfiler</a> — Get emails, social medias, adresses of peoples using web scraping and google dorking
-</br><a href='https://github.com/CYB3R-G0D/SPY'>Spy</a> — Just another very quick and simple account checker by username (210 sites in list).
-</br><a href="https://hunter.io/">Hunter.io</a> — can link to an article to find its author and his email address
 </br><a href='https://www.signalhire.com/candidates/47dc037faace4abeb0727d6f4d0f3079'>SingleHire</a> — Tool for search contacts by full name, location and job title.
 Shows phones, emails, #Linkedin, #Facebook, #Twitter and other social media profile
-</br><a href='https://github.com/sharsil/mailcat'>Mailcat</a> — find existing email addresses by nickname in 22 providers, > 60 domains and > 100 aliases
 </br><a href="https://github.com/qeeqbox/social-analyzer">Social Analyzer</a> — tool for searching nickname profiles on more than 300 sites
 </br><a href='http://sovaweb.herokuapp.com/'>SovaWeb</a> — web version of a famous Russian bot in Telegram for searching by email, nickname, IMSI, IMEI, MSISDN, BTS, IP, BSSID
-</br><a href="https://github.com/Rog3rSm1th/Profil3r">Profil3r</a> — search for profiles in social networks by nickname
-</br><a href='https://github.com/BLINKING-IDIOT/Aliens_eye'>Aliens eye</a> — Find links to social media accounts in 70 websites by username
-</br><a href='https://github.com/rlyonheart/thorndyke'>Thorndyke</a> — Checks the availability of a specified username on over 200 websites
-</br><a href='https://github.com/soxoj/marple'>Marple</a> — It collect links contains nickname/name/surname in url from Google and DuckDuckGo search results.
 </br><a href='https://www.behindthename.com'>BehindTheNames</a> — when conducting an in-depth search for information about a person, it is important to check the different pronunciations of their name and diminutives.
 This service will help you find them
-</br><a href="https://github.com/megadose/holehe">Holehe</a> — check if the mail is used on different sites like twitter, instagram and will retrieve information on sites with the forgotten password function
-</br><a href="https://github.com/khast3x/h8mail">H8mail</a> — email OSINT and breach hunting tool using different breach and reconnaissance services, or local breaches such as Troy Hunt's "Collection1" and the infamous "Breach Compilation" torrent
 </br><a href="https://cipher387.github.io/pastebinsearchengines/">My CSE for search in 48 pastebin sites</a>
 </br><a href='https://psbdmp.ws'>Psbdmp.ws</a> — search sensitive user data by 25 759 511 pastebins
-</br><a href="https://mailboxlayer.com/">MailBoxLayer API</a> — free api for email adress checking
-</br><a href='https://tools.emailhippo.com/email/'>EmailHippo</a> — Simple free online tool for check the existence of a particular email address and evaluate its reliability on a 10-point scale.
-</br><a href="https://numverify.com/">Numverify API</a> — free api for global phone number lookup and validation
 </br><a href="https://cybernews.com/personal-data-leak-check/">Cybernews RockYour2021</a> — check if your data has been leaked
-</br><a href="https://spycloud.com/check-your-exposure/">Spycloud.com</a> — check for a particular email in data leaks.
-Shows how many addresses registered on a particular house have been scrambled
-</br><a href='https://en.gravatar.com/site/check/'>Gravatar check</a> — Just enter email and see what the person's Gravatar avatar looks like.
-</br><a href='https://github.com/mishakorzik/UserFinder'>UserFinder</a> — tool for finding profiles by username
-</br><a href="https://www.cleancss.com/router-default/">Reference of default settings of different router models (IP, username, password)</a>
-</br><a href='https://many-passwords.github.io/'>Many Passwords</a> — Default passwords for IoT devices and for web applications (for ex.
-MySQL and PostgreSQL admin panels)
-</br><a href='https://github.com/Viralmaniar/Passhunt'>PassHunt</a> — Command line tool for searching of default credentials for network devices, web applications and more.
-Search through 523 vendors and their 2084 default passwords
-</br><a href='http://bugmenot.com'>BugMenot</a> — login and passwords for public accounts in different services
-</br><a href='https://github.com/Lexxrt/FireFly'>FireFly</a> — Get information about phone number using Numverify API

-<a name="peoplesearch"></a>
-<h1>People search</h1>

 </br><a href='https://gofindwho.com/'>GoFindWho People Search</a> — More than 300 tools for gathering information about people in one.
 Search by name, username, phone, adress, company name.
 </br><a href="https://thatsthem.com/people-search">That's them people search</a>
 </br><a href='https://anywho.com/'>Anywho</a> — Search for people in #USA.
 Enter first and last name to get age, address, and part of phone number (free)